 Loans through Carilend are only approved for people who have a good income from steady employment and are responsible with their money.
 We assess Borrowers to ensure that they can afford the loans they apply for, and then based on their credit scores, each Borrower is assigned a specific Risk Grade.
-There are three Risk Grades, A, B and C, and they simply reflect the varying levels of high quality Borrowers we have approved.
-Risk Grade A has the lowest risk, B has slightly higher risk than A, and C, while still being very credit worthy Borrowers, they have more risk that A and B. There are Risk Grades D and E, but we would never approve someone with such a low credit score.
+There are three Risk Grades: A, B and C, and they simply reflect the varying levels of high-quality Borrowers we have approved.
+Risk Grade A has the lowest risk, B has slightly higher risk than A, and C, while still being very creditworthy Borrowers, they have more risk than A and B. There are Risk Grades D and E, but we would never approve someone with such a low credit score.

 How do I earn interest on the funds that are loaned out?

-We group our Loan Terms into 2 groups: 12 to 36 month loans and 37 to 60 month loans, each with varied interest rates.
+We group our Loan Terms into 2 groups: 12 to 36-month loans and 42 to 60-month loans, each with varied interest rates.
 If you have a specific time frame in mind, you can choose the Loan Term that best suits your goal.

-It is best practice for you to diversify your money as widely as possible.
-To achieve maximum diversification, you should evenly allocate your funds across all the Risk Grades and Loan Terms.
+It is best practice for you to diversify your money across both Loan Terms.
+We are currently receiving requests for about 10% short-term loans and 90% medium-term loans.
+Therefore, we currently recommend that you put 10% of your funds in short-term and 90% in long-term.
+Using this split, your funds will be put to work faster.
 If there are any funds left over in Available Funds, they will not be loaned out and not earn you a return.

 How do I keep earning more?